 •The examiner will give instructions to you in plenty of time, giving you chance to check your mirrors and indicate without being unduly rushed.
 If you take an incorrect turning - don't worry, unless you have broken a traffic law, such as turned into a no entry road, you should not be penalised.
 The examiner is testing your ability to drive a car, not to follow instructions.
 Taking a wrong turn safely is better than realising late, and taking the indicated turn in a dangerous manner, which could cost you the test.

 • If at any time you are unsure of what your examiner requires you to do, do not hesitate to ask.
 The examiner will appreciate you are likely to be nervous, and will be happy to repeat or clarify any instructions.

 •If at any point you think you have made an error, do not give up - carry on driving as you have been taught, as it may turn out that you haven't failed.

-•During the test, the examiner will mark faults on the DL25 form.
-The form has several headings, with spaces for marks and comments, after the test the examiner will identify the faults and mark the test accordingly.
+•During the test, the examiner will mark faults on the DL25 form. ( now completed electronically, The form has several headings, with spaces for marks and comments, after the test the examiner will identify the faults and mark the test accordingly.)
 Once you have finished the test route, you will return to the test centre.
 At this stage, you will park the car, and the examiner will inform you that the test is complete.
-He or she will then take a moment to count up your mistakes.
+He or she will then take a moment to count up any mistakes.
 You are allowed up to 15 minor faults - any more, and you earn an automatic fail.
 Any 'serious' or 'dangerous' faults will also result in an automatic fail.

 •We provide driving lessons in Dumbarton as standard (as that is the location of the test centre for this area) this enables drivers to gain a sense of 'local knowledge' in driving around a possibly unfamiliar town. (other test areas can be considered at the company discretion)